Culture of Guyana: Literature and theatre

-Although the beginning of theatre in 19th-century Georgetown was European, in the early 20th century a new African and Indian Guyanese middle-class theatre emerged.
-In the 1950s there was an explosion of an ethnically diverse and socially committed theatre.
-Despite an economic depression, there was a struggle to maintain theatre post-1980.
-Serious repertory theatre was highlighted by Carifesta and the Theatre Guild of Guyana.
-Wordsworth McAndrew has been prominent in Guyanese theatre since the 1960s.
+Theatre was historically European; local theatre for the African and Indian Guyanese middle-class began in the early 20th century.
+It became more diverse in the 1950s, but declined in the 1980s.
+Repertory threatres include the Theatre Guild of Guyana and influential writers include those such as Wordsworth McAndrew.

 Guyanese actors who have been successful internationally include Harry Baird, Norman Beaton, Anthony Chinn, Tommy Eytle, Cy Grant, Ram John Holder, Pauline Melville, Carmen Munroe, Sol Raye, and Ian Valz.

 Music and visual arts

 Guyana's musical tradition is a mix of African, Indian, European, and Latin elements.
 The most popular type of music is Calypso and its offshoots and mixes, like in other parts of the Eastern Caribbean.
 The various types of popular music include reggae, calypso, chutney, Soca, local Guyanese soca-chutney and Bollywood film songs (or Indian music).
 Due to globalization, sounds from neighbouring countries can be heard such as Merengue, Bachata, Salsa, with Reggaeton being the most popular.
 Popular Guyanese performers include Billy (William) Moore, Terry Gajraj, Mark Holder, Eddy Grant, Dave Martins & the Tradewinds, Aubrey Cummings and Nicky Porter.
 Among the most successful Guyanese record producers are Eddy Grant, Terry Gajraj and Dave Martin.

-Visual art takes many forms in Guyana, but its dominant themes are Amerindian, the ethnic diversity of the population and the natural environment.
+Commons themese in visual art include Amerindian themes, the ethnic diversity of the population and the natural environment.
 Modern and contemporary visual artists living in, or originally from, Guyana include Stanley Greaves, Ronald Savory, Philip Moore, Donald Locke, Frank Bowling, Hew Locke, Roshini Kempadoo, Leila Locke, George Simon and Aubrey Williams.